arthi-j/devax-eventbridge-demo/README.md

 		A different default S3 bucket can be set in samconfig.toml
 ```

 If this is the first time you are using SAM CLI, a new S3 bucket will be created for you.
 You will also see a changeset showing all the resources that will be created.
 Confirm deploying the changeset.
-This will create a Cloudformation stack to deploy the resources.
+This will create a CloudFormation stack to deploy the resources.
 You can view the progress on the terminal.
 If you head to the CloudFormation console, you should see a new stack created.

 We are now ready to test the integration.
 Head over to the Lambda console and select your Forecast function.
 It should have a name similar to `forecast-app-ForecastFunction-xxxxxx`.
 Go to the monitoring tab and select `View logs in CloudWatch`.
 There should be no log streams.
 Now open the orgergen-function from the console and test it.
 Go back and refresh the forecast function logs.
 You should now see a log stream.
 Select it and you should see both the raw event Lambda received and the new order.